LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/xp_ideas.md

 - Look into OpenGL 1.x extensions for adding features like framebuffer objects, so viewports render correctly.
 - Make multi-texturing and vertex buffer objects optional features for GLES1 to lower the required OpenGL version, add feature caps emulation via project settings or editor viewport setting.
+- I hate the way the Godot 2 FileSystem dock works and I really want the Godot 3 version.